Imagine Film Festival: History

 Imagine started out as the "Weekend of Terror".
 After several years, this weekend turned into a full-blown festival in 1991, titled the Amsterdam Fantastic Film Festival (AFFF).
 It showed a wide array of international genre films, not just horror but also science fiction, fantasy, martial arts and anime.

 In 2004, the festival hosted the Golden Méliès Gala, awarding the best fantastic European films, in both, features and shorts categories.

 In 2009, the festival got a new name: Imagine Film Festival.
 With the name change, the organization wanted to emphasize that the festival had become more focused on films that cannot be strictly defined as fantasy, horror or science fiction over the years.

 In 2013, after many years based at the Kriterion, the festival chose the Eye Film Institute as its home base.
 During the years at Eye, the festival started adding VR experiences as well as games, under the flag of "Imagine Expanded", and extended its science programme.

 In 2022, both the timing and the venues were changed: to the end of October instead of mid-April, and at two new base venues.

 Overview

 Imagine takes place at the end of October, at LAB111 and De FilmHallen.

 The festival aims to acquaint both film lovers and the general public with a selection of new and classic films from genres such as fantasy, horror and science fiction.
 A large part of the program consists of genre films, exploitation films, cult films and obscure films, though the offerings have become increasingly diverse over the years.

 The event is organized by the non-profit Foundation AFFF, with support from the Film Fund and the City of Amsterdam.

 Awards

-The Imagine Time Capsule was awarded between 2010 and 2015.
-Other former awards include the Black Tulip Award and the VR Award.

-As of 2025, the prizes awarded at the festival are:
+The festival awards the following prizes: